Timeline of reactions to the 2020 Hong Kong national security law (December 2020): 9 December

-Agnes Chow bail denied

-On 9 December, jailed activist Agnes Chow applied for bail again in the Court of First Instance of the High Court.
-After hearing the arguments of both parties, Judge Judianna Barnes believed that the applicant did not show a high or reasonable chance of successful appeal, and decided to reject Chow's application for bail.
-The court will explain the reasons in writing later.

 Nathan Law meets British politicians

 UK Home Secretary Priti Patel met with former Demosistō member Nathan Law who had fled to London, and Beatrice Li, the younger sister of Hong Kong Story member Andy Li, who was detained in Shenzhen after failing to escape to Taiwan.
 She pointed out that the United Kingdom would stand shoulder to shoulder with Hong Kong people and abide by fulfill the promise and defend the freedom of Hong Kong people.
 Hong Kong government subsequently issued a statement accusing the British side that when signing the Sino-British Joint Declaration, it made a clear promise not to grant Hong Kong citizens who hold British National (Overseas) passports the right of abode in the UK.
 It would be disregarding history to violate the facts and international obligations.

-10 December

-Carrie Lam interviewed by The Wall Street Journal

-In an interview with The Wall Street Journal, Hong Kong Chief Executive Carrie Lam described that no country will tolerate treason and overthrow the government in recent different incidents.
-At the same time, it pointed out that there have been many unfair comments on Hong Kong in recent incidents, reflecting that many people did not fully understand the one country, two systems.
-She also described the anti-extradition bill protests in June last year as a continuous monthly riot, which was formulated by the Standing Committee of the National People's Congress.
-After the national security law was passed, the law and order in Hong Kong have been restored.
-She pointed out that Hong Kong has unlimited prospects and companies should seize this good opportunity to invest in Hong Kong.